d36mehta/ufo-sightings/README.md

 # ufo-sightings
 Contains UFO sightings data from the [National UFO Reporting Center](http://nuforc.org).
-CSV and Excel sheet also avaliable on data.world as a [project](https://data.world/drastimehta/nuforc-ufo-event-sightings) and as a [dataset](https://data.world/drastimehta/nuforc-ufo-event-sightings-csv).
+CSV and Excel sheet also avaliable on data.world as a [project](https://data.world/drastimehta/nuforc-ufo-event-sightings) and as a [data source](https://data.world/drastimehta/nuforc-ufo-event-sightings-csv).

 Includes UFO sightings dating back to June, 1400.
 Does not include sightings with unspecified or approximate dates.